-My wonderful Dad passed away less than two months ago.
+My wonderful Dad died a few years ago.
 I'm missing him extra today.
 Our family always called him on Veterans Day and asked him to share stories with us from when he was an eighteen-year-old pilot serving in the Navy in World War II.
 Instead of calling him today we pulled out his life history and read some of his experiences.
 I'd like to share one with you.

 On April 14, 1945 about 20 planes were sent from our carrier to neutralize the airfield on Ishigaki Island.
 I was the lead fighter plane in the attack.
 We strafed and fired our rockets at gun installations.
 The bombers followed and bombed the airfield.
 Lt.
 Bitner’s bomber lost a wing on the second run.
 He had time to bail out.
 His two crewmen went in with the plane; they did not have a chance.
 Bitner’s chute opened and he landed near the north end of the runway.

 I make a quick strafing run over the area to keep ground forces down and then rallied the fighters and we made repeated strafing runs on every gun we could see--especially in the area where Bitner landed.
 We made passes from west to east indicating the direction Bitner should travel to get off the island for a rescue pick up at sea.
 We strafed until we ran out of ammunition.
 I went down one last time for a close look at the parachute to be certain he got free from the harness.
 He did.
 No one was near the chute.